rsyslog/rsyslog/source/tutorials/hash_sampling.rst

 ===================

-Rsyslog supports various sampling and filtering mechanisms.
+Rsyslog supports various sampling mechanisms.
 These can be used on client systems to save servers from getting overwhelmed.
 Here we introduce a new sampling mechanism "Hash-based sampling".

 Let's consider the following setup of systems running services and generating logs.
 There are three services A, B and C.